 Q14.
 Explain the EXPLAIN statement.

 A14.
-The explain statement provides information about the optimizer’s choice of access path of the sql.
+The explanation statement provides information about the optimizer’s choice of access path of the SQL.

 Q16.
 What is a cursor and what is its function?

 A16.
 An embedded SQL statement may return a number of rows while the programming language can only access one row at a time.
 The programming device called a cursor controls the position of the row.

 A17.
 Referential integrity refers to the consistency that must be maintained between primary and foreign keys, ie every foreign key value must have a corresponding primary key value.